 "Thus the interlocking circles will bring the full moons to match the stars, while casting darkness where it belongs at the bottom.
 That chasm to the Underdark will stay sealed.

-I get to my knees and brush the dust away from one of the circles, I begin to try to rotate it clockwise to move the dark moon toward the illuminated circle.
-I press and shift, and I feel it loosen but it won't budge.
-My fingers slip across the stone and the disk lays stubborn and unmoved.
-There is no lip or divot where my fingers can gain any more traction, I need more pressure.
-I look at the others, "Come on, help me move this damn thing."
-Astarion and Lae'zel kneel around the disk, but Shadowheart stays planted where she is.
-I glance up at her but don't bother asking her for help, I already know the answer.
-As we press, the disk gives up and shifts clockwise until the dark moon lands in the illuminated circle, "Left's shift the rest to move the dark moons into the light."
-Diligently we quickly shift the rest of the disks to move the dark moons into place.
-Just as the last one lands, we hear the tooth griding sound of a stone door being opened.
+"Come on, help me with this damned thing."
+Astarion and Lae'zel kneel around the disks, but Shadowheart stays planted where she is.
+I glance at her but don't bother asking her for help.
+As we press, the disk gives and shifts clockwise until the dark moon lands in the illuminated circle, "Shift the dark moons into the light."
+Diligently we quickly move the disks into place.
+Just as the last one lands, we hear the tooth grinding sound of a stone door being opened.

 We stand and dust ourselves off and Shadowheart shakes her head, "This is what I'm talking about.
 Who knows what they were hiding in there.
 Best we avoid it."